 Dog Friendly Hotel in Scotland

-Dog / Pet Friendly Hotel in Scotland
+Dog / Pet Friendly Hotel Accommodation in Scotland

 If you are ridden with guilt every time you leave your pets behind to go on holiday then you’ll be pleased to know that Cameron House in Scotland has been a dog friendly hotel for some time now.
-We enjoy having dogs stay at the hotel and understand the need you have to bring them with you on your break, to prevent them from missing out.
+We enjoy having dogs stay at our hotel accommodation and understand the need you have to bring them with you on your break, to prevent them from missing out.
 After all, they need a holiday too!

 Far better than the usual walk around the block they might get, Cameron House Hotel has plenty of room within the grounds in which dogs and pets can explore and use up their energy so they sleep peacefully at night, allowing you to relax on your holiday.

-Dogs are Welcome Here
+Dogs are Welcome at Our Hotel

 We welcome your pets to join you in this wonderful Highland setting.
 With 3 rooms set aside (which have a small cleaning fee) for dogs, Cameron House offers all the hotel comforts which makes us one of Scotland’s leading pet friendly accommodation options.
 If you could mention at the time of booking that you are bringing your dog we will make sure to check availability and set one of these rooms aside for you.
 On arrival in your room you will be provided with a dog bed, blanket and dog bowl.